Ni Ni: Career

 In 2020, Ni starred alongside Andy Lau in the action thriller Shock Wave 2.
+The same year she returned to television in CCTV-8's My Best Friend's Story, which earned her a Magnolia Award for Best Actress nomination at the 27th Shanghai Television Festival.

-In 2021, Ni was cast in the drama Night Wanderer, adapted from the popular time-travel themed novel "Ye Lv Ren" (夜旅人) by Zhao Xi Zhi alongside Deng Lun.
+In 2021, Ni starred in romantic-drama film Yanagawa, directed by Korean-Chinese filmmaker Zhang Lü.
+For her highly praised performance in this film, she was nominated for Best Actress at the 35th Golden Rooster Awards.
+In the same year, Ni was cast in the drama Night Wanderer, adapted from the popular time-travel themed novel "Ye Lv Ren" (夜旅人) by Zhao Xi Zhi alongside Deng Lun.

+In 2022, Ni made her return to the big screen in Lost in the Stars alongside Zhu Yilong, a mystery crime film was produced by Chen Sicheng.
+The film was then released theatrically in early 2023 and became a huge commercial success when it grossed over ¥3.524 billion at the box office in China and won her the Golden Deer Award for Best Actress at the 18th Changchun Film Festival.

+In 2024, Ni was invited as a member of the jury for Asian New Talent Awards of the 26th Shanghai International Film Festival.
+In April 2025, Ni served as a jury member at the 15th Beijing International Film Festival.

 Endorsements

 Ni has been the Chinese ambassador for Jaeger-LeCoultre since 2011 and now a global spokesperson for Jaeger-LeCoultre.
 She was named as the global ambassador for SK-II in 2013.

-In 2014, she was selected to be the brand ambassador for Uniqlo in China, and now a global spokesperson for Uniqlo.
+In 2014, she was selected to be the brand ambassador for Uniqlo in China, and became a global spokesperson for Uniqlo since 2019.

 She was the official global ambassador of Tiffany & Co. between 2017 and 2019.

-Ni has been the official brand ambassador of Gucci since 2017 and a global ambassador for Gucci's Eyewear since 2019.
-Since 2022, she has been announced as Global Brand Ambassador of Gucci.